banga/git-split-diffs/README.md

 By default, salient changes within lines are also highlighted:
 ![Screenshot of inline changes](screenshots/inline-changes.png?raw=true)

-This adds a small overhead to rendering.
 You can disable this with the `highlight-line-changes` setting:

 ```
 git config split-diffs.highlight-line-changes false